scurtis7/spring-angular-maven/README.md

 </project>
 ```

-You will want to modify the following:
+You will want to modify the following in your pom file above:
 - Change the version of spring boot to the latest
 - Modify the artifactId to match your project name
 - Modify the name and description tags as well